seanmor5/malicious-code-ruleset/README.md

 ## Usage

-This ruleset was developed for integration with CI/CD pipelines via Semgrep, enabling detection during any stage of the pipeline.
-To monitor pull requests in real-time using this ruleset, check out [PR-event](https://github.com/apiiro/pr-event.git).
+This ruleset was developed for integration with any CI/CD pipeline, enabling detection at any stage.
+To monitor pull requests in real-time using this ruleset and trigger policies and workflows, check out Apiiro's [PRevent](https://github.com/apiiro/PRevent.git).

 ## Contributing

-Contributions to improve the ruleset are welcome via pull requests or issues with new patterns or suggestions.
+Contributions to improve the ruleset are welcome via pull requests or issues with new patterns (after comprehensive testing) or suggestions.

 ## License